Resonances extracted in truncated partial-wave analysis are effective mixtures of angular momenta (Possible implications for H\"ohler's clustering): Discussion and conclusions

+From this point of view, H\"ohler's clustering can be understood as one possible phenomenological manifestation of a more general effect.
+If the extracted partial waves inherit overlapping pole-bearing contributions from several exact angular-momentum sectors, then the inferred resonance spectrum can exhibit cross-wave correlations and may, in realistic truncated analyses, appear in groups with similar complex energies.

-The practical message is clear.
-TPWA remains an extremely valuable and often indispensable tool, but the resonances it extracts must be interpreted with appropriate caution.
+We do not claim that truncation is the unique origin of H\"ohler's clustering.
+The claim is instead that it provides a natural and unavoidable mechanism that can contribute to the type of cross-wave correlations emphasized by H\"ohler.
+The practical message is therefore clear: TPWA remains an extremely valuable and often indispensable tool, but the resonances it extracts must be interpreted with appropriate caution.
 A truncated analysis does not, in general, reveal the true resonance content of the full problem in a direct way.
 It yields instead a truncation-dependent effective representation of that content.
-Recognizing this distinction is essential if resonances extracted in TPWA are to be interpreted as physically meaningful objects rather than as truncation-dependent fitting artifacts.